[Updated for 2025] Complete guide to Fuji Safari Park! Prices, access, and how to enjoy it

 This special bus has wire mesh on both sides and even on the ceiling.
 The bears and lions climb onto the ceiling, allowing you to get a good look at the animals from an angle you normally can't see.

-Duration: Approximately 60 minutes *The animal commentary by the driver is in Japanese
+◆Time required: Approximately 60 minutes *A separate entrance fee is required *The animal commentary by the driver is in Japanese

 Click here for details on the Super Jungle Bus